Christine Mayr-Lumetzberger: Convent period

 After leaving school, Mayr-Lumetzberger left to join the convent of the Benedictines of the Immaculate Heart of Mary in Steinerkirchen and was given the religious name of "Marie Christin".
 Though she wanted to study theology, after her initial two years in the convent, she was instead sent back to Linz to study to become a religion teacher.
 During her final year of study, she was working at a school for special needs children where she met a divorcee whom she fell in love with.
 After completing her studies, she left religious life without dispensation and married him in a non-Catholic ceremony.
 As such, her marriage is not recognized by the Catholic Church.
 Because she had abandoned the convent and married a divorced man, she was unable to find subsequent work with the Church.

 Teaching career

-In her professional life, Mayr-Lumetzberger eventually got a job training kindergarten teachers and then as a teacher in a special needs school.
+In her professional life, Mayr-Lumetzberger eventually got a job training kindergarten teachers and then as a teacher in a special education school.
 Though she was in some ways outcast, she continued to be active in her local parish and with volunteer work.
 It was at this time that she began to perform liturgies and to volunteer as a priest at the local hospital and for those that wanted her services.
 Gradually, she became bolder and, although she was not an ordained minister, she began to celebrate Mass with friends and perform other priestly functions.